alibaba/FederatedScope/README.md

 #### Standalone mode

-The standalone mode in FederatedScope means to simulate multiple participants (servers and clients) in a single device, while participants' data are isolated from each other and their models might be be shared via message passing.
+The standalone mode in FederatedScope means to simulate multiple participants (servers and clients) in a single device, while participants' data are isolated from each other and their models might be shared via message passing.

 Here we demonstrate how to run a standard FL task with FederatedScope, with setting `cfg.data.type = 'FEMNIST'`and `cfg.model.type = 'ConvNet2'` to run vanilla FedAvg for an image classification task.
 Users can customize training configurations, such as `cfg.federated.total_round_num`, `cfg.data.batch_size`, and `cfg.optimizer.lr`, in the configuration (a .yaml file), and run a standard FL task as: